 - Press the Win and the R key simultaneously and type Regedit on the Run window.

 - After that navigate to the HKEY_LOCAL_MACHINE > SYSTEM > CurrentControlSet > Services > Schedule.

 - Then scroll down a little bit and find the Start option.

-- Now double-click on it to set the value data to 1, and click the OK button.
+- Now double click on it, and set the value data to 1, and click the OK button.